The Minions (professional wrestling): Ring of Honor / All Elite Wrestling (2023–present)

 On April 5, 2024, Billie Starkz became the inaugural ROH Women's TV champion by defeating Queen Aminata at ROH pay-per-view Supercard of Honor.
 On July 26, 2024, at Death Before Dishonor Athena took on Queen Aminata for the ROH Women's World Championship as the two already had a long anticipated feud months prior, during the match Athena was successful as Lexy Nair gave Athena a microphone that she demanded and hit Aminata with then finished her off from the distraction retaining the title after Red Velvet (Newly crowned ROH Women's World Television Championship who defeated Billie Starkz for it earlier during that night.) came to Aminata's aid by chasing after and brawling with Billie Starkz as Lexy Nair recuperated somewhat playing a role in Athena's stable with Billie Starkz against Aminata & Red Velvet as The Minions.
 Days after the pay-per-view Athena & Billie Starkz faces Queen Aminata & Red Velvet in a tag team match but Queen Aminata & Red Velvet were unsuccessful as Athena blinded Queen Aminata while Billie Starkz finished off Red Velvet and then pinned her.
 On the December 26, 2024 episode of Ring of Honor Lexy Nair was dismissed from the group as Athena said M.I.T is only her and Starkz from now on as Lexy was expelled.

 On July 12, 2025, at ROH's sister promotion All Elite Wrestling (AEW)'s event All In, Athena entered and won the women's Casino Gauntlet match to earn a shot at the AEW Women's World Championship at any time she wants.

 On September 5, 2025, M.I.T. member Athena hit a fourth Milestone as ROH Women's World Champion by hitting 1000-days as champion.

+In March 2025 Athena recruited another member to the group by the name of Diamante.
+From that point Diamante has helped Athena & Billie Starkz in their alliance even managing Athena at Final Battle.
+On January 31, 2026, at Global Wars Metroplex Athena, Billie and Diamante as The Minions teamed to face their latest rivals Maya World, Hyan, and Deonna Purrazzo in the main event in Six-woman tag team action but we're unsuccessful.